1. What’s sparked the flare up?

 5. What can the West do about it?

-The U.S., the EU and the U.K. have already imposed several rounds of sanctions targeting Russian individuals, as well as the country’s energy and banking sectors.
-While the Kremlin says such measures have no effect, Russia’s economy has stagnated and its officials have tried repeatedly to have the punishments revoked.
-Some Western officials argue that more could be achieved by imposing additional measures.
-Possibly the most effective tool would be a U.S. ban on owning Russian sovereign debt, which has been discussed.
-Others include making life more difficult for the billionaires who have grown rich under Putin’s rule.
+The U.S., the EU and the U.K. have in recent years imposed several rounds of sanctions targeting Russian individuals, as well as the country’s energy and banking sectors.
+While Russia downplays such measures, its economy has stagnated and its officials have pushed to have the punishments revoked.
+Biden added new sanctions in April over what he called election meddling and hacking by the Kremlin, and a limit on U.S. banks buying Russian state debt in the primary market could be expanded depending on the situation in Ukraine.
+Other potential measures include targeting the billionaires who’ve grown rich under Putin’s rule, or making further efforts to derail a new natural gas pipeline between Russia and Europe.
 Militarily, attempts by Ukraine to win Western backing for NATO membership have so far received only a lukewarm response.

 For more articles like this, please visit us at bloomberg.com